Mixxxxer/AgeRanger/README.md

 3. AngularJS - Needs no introduction
 4. MoQ - Mocking framework for unit testing
 5. Fluent Assertions - Makes tests more readable
+6. Selenium Web Driver with the Chrome Driver

 **Things TODO**